Taiwan Province

-Taiwan Province (臺灣省 (Táiwān Shěng, Tâi-oân-séng); PFS: Thòi-vàn-sén or Thòi-vân-sén) is a nominal administrative division of the Republic of China (ROC).
-The province remains a titular division as part of the Constitution of the Republic of China, but it is no longer considered to have any administrative function practically.
+Taiwan Province (臺灣省 (Táiwān Shěng, Tâi-oân-séng); PFS: Thòi-vàn-sén or Thòi-vân-sén) is a de jure administrative division of the Republic of China (Taiwan).
+Provinces remain a titular division as a part of the Constitution of the Republic of China, but are no longer considered to have any administrative function practically.

 Taiwan Province covers approximately 69% of the island of Taiwan, and comprises around 31% of the total population.
 The province initially covered the entire island of Taiwan (Formosa), Penghu (the Pescadores), Orchid Island, Green Island, Xiaoliuqiu Island, and their surrounding islands.
 Between 1967 and 2014, six special municipalities (Kaohsiung, New Taipei, Taichung, Tainan, Taipei and Taoyuan) were split off from the province, all in the most populous regions.

 Taiwan was initially made a prefecture of Fujian Province by the Qing dynasty of China after its conquest of the Kingdom of Tungning in 1683.
 Following the French offensive in northern Taiwan during the Sino-French War, the island's strategic position in maritime security and defence was re-evaluated and given prominence by the Qing.
 Under the auspices of Liu Ming-chuan, a plan was commenced to develop Taiwan into a stand-alone division.
 In 1887, Taiwan was designated as a distinct province (namely "Fujian-Taiwan Province"; 福建臺灣省), with Liu as the first governor, but the island was then ceded to the Empire of Japan in 1895, following China's defeat in the First Sino-Japanese War.
-After the surrender of Japan in World War II, the province was re-established on Taiwan by the Kuomintang (KMT)-led Nationalist Government in September 1945 and it became the last stronghold of the KMT government after their defeat in the Chinese Civil War.
-The provincial capital of Taipei has correspondingly become the provisional capital of the ROC central government since 1949.
+After the surrender of Japan in World War II, the province was re-established on Taiwan by the Kuomintang (KMT) government in September 1945, and it became the last stronghold of the KMT government after their defeat in the Chinese Civil War.
+The provincial capital of Taipei has correspondingly become the provisional capital of the central government since 1949.

-During the constitutional reform initiated in 1996, the ROC authorities decided to downsize the provincial structure to solve the problem of overlapping personnel and administrative resources between the provincial and central governments, and cut excessive public spending.
-The provinces were streamlined and ceased to be self-governing bodies in December 1998, with their administrative functions transferred to the Executive Yuan's subsidiary National Development Council, as well as second-tier local governments such as counties.
+During the constitutional reform initiated in 1996, the Taiwanese government decided to downsize the provincial structure to streamline overlapping personnel and administrative resources between the provincial and central governments, and cut excessive public spending.
+The provinces ceased to be self-governing bodies in December 1998, with their administrative functions transferred to the Executive Yuan's subsidiary National Development Council, as well as second-tier local governments such as counties.
 In July 2018, all provincial governmental organs were formally abolished, with their budget and personnel removed.